The WORKSHOP PROCEEDINGS are ready!

 Earthquake ruptures can be accommodated in a complex manner by interaction among faults of very different characteristics and within a broad system, as it has been observed on recent large earthquakes (e.g. 2010 El Mayor Cucapah earthquake; 2016 Kaikoura earthquake).
 Modern seismic hazard assessment should thus be aimed at modeling fault-sources as an interacting system.

 This 4thworkshop of the Fault2SHA ESC Working Group will be devoted to complex-interacting earthquake fault systems, including discussion on available data (paleoseismological, geodetic, seismological, case histories) as well as on approaches for their modelling and integration into SHA.
 The meeting’s motto is “InterAction”.
 Not just because we want to debate about fault interaction as one of the main processes leading to complexity in active fault systems, but because we are looking forward to achieving effective communication between data providers, modelers and hazard analysts.

 The meeting will be organized in three special sessions to encompass both the collection of fault-rupture and –slip rate data, as well as fault-hazard modelling approaches and uncertainty consideration; It will include a session focused on the Eastern Betic Shear Zone (SE Spain), one of the working laboratories of the Fault2SHA WG.
-To foster InterAction, it is also planned to have a Round Table and a Debate (In-conversation) to stimulate discussions on hot topics.
+To foster InterAction, it is also planned to have a Round Table to stimulate discussions on hot topics.

 The meeting will be held at Institut de Ciències del Mar(ICM; www.icm.csic.es/) in Barcelona (Spain) from 3rdto 5th June.
 The venue is 1 hour away from the airport, and around 20 min from the city center.
 Cheapest transport options from the airport to the meeting venue are the line bus or underground (www.tmb.cat/en/home).